kawaii5/izbicki.me/blog/Conversions.md

 #Converting Character Encodings in Haskell vs. C++

 There are many different languages, characters, and symbols that are used.
 Programs need to be able to correctly store and display these characters.
-This is done by the use of different encodings such as ASCII and unicode.
-While Americans usually use [ASCII](http://www.asciitable.com/) to decode their characters, there is another type of encoding called unicode which stores other types of characters.
-Two common examples of unicode are UTF-8 and UTF-16.
+This is done by the use of different encodings such as ASCII and Unicode.
+While Americans usually use [ASCII](http://www.asciitable.com/) to decode their characters, there is another type of encoding called Unicode which stores other types of characters.
+Two common examples of Unicode are UTF-8 and UTF-16.

 [UTF-8](http://en.wikipedia.org/wiki/UTF-8) and [UTF-16](http://en.wikipedia.org/wiki/UTF-16) are both types of character encodings that are capable of encoding all possible characters and are variable-length.
 [Variable-length](http://en.wikipedia.org/wiki/Variable-width_encoding) encoding is a type of character encoding where codes of different lengths are used to encode a character set to display.
 However, UTF-8 encoding uses 8-bit code units, whereas UTF-16 encoding uses one or two 16-bit code units.